shirshasa/Scooter-Sharing-Aggregator/README.md

 Response
 - 204 - No Content - Success.
-- 409 - Conflict - If the scooter already locked.
+- 409 - Conflict - If the scooter has already been locked.

 <br/>Response body example
 ```json